carlesbellver/blog_src/content/posts/2018-07-08-when-jeanpaul-sartre.md

 +++
 url = "/2018/07/08/when-jeanpaul-sartre.html"
-title = ""
 date = "2018-07-08T22:27:00+00:00"
 slug = "when-jeanpaul-sartre"
 tags = ["retalls"]
 x_url = "http://www.openculture.com/2018/07/jean-paul-sartre-bad-mescaline-trip-hallucinated-years-followed-crabs.html"
-x_title = "When Jean-Paul Sartre Had a Bad Mescaline Trip and Then Hallucinated, for Years, That He Was Being Followed by Crabs" x_source = ""
+title = "When Jean-Paul Sartre Had a Bad Mescaline Trip and Then Hallucinated, for Years, That He Was Being Followed by Crabs" x_source = ""
 +++